mr-flame7892/distwitch-notifications/README.md

 1. The "token" is the token of your discord bot.
 (If you haven't one, you can create one here: https://discord.com/developers/applications)

-2. You can blank it for the moment.
+2. You can blank the "twitch_token" part for the moment.

 3. In the twitch_id value, you will need to put the id of your twitch application here.
 (If you haven't one, you can create one here: https://dev.twitch.tv/console/apps)